rlangc/Developing-a-Training-Needs-Analysis/3. Frameworks & Best Practices/TNA_Risks_and_Ethics_Guide.md

 #

 #### **Did you know?**
-Even when performance issues appear to be skill-based, over 70% of root causes in workplace underperformance are related to systemic or environmental factors—not individual capability.
+Even when performance issues appear to be skill-based, over 70% of root causes in workplace underperformance are related to systemic or environmental factors, not individual capability.